indygreg/python-build-standalone/README.rst

 The ``PYTHON.json`` file describes the Python distribution in a machine readable manner.
-This file is meant to be opened by downstream consumers of this distribution so that they may learn things about the distribution without have to resort to heuristics.
+This file is meant to be opened by downstream consumers of this distribution so that they may learn things about the distribution without having to resort to heuristics.

 The file contains a JSON map.
 This map has the following keys: